 Within the first weeks after your arrival, you will have to go through a number of formalities before starting research and teaching.
-The team of the Welcome Center is looking forward to meeting you and will be happy to assist you with any necessary formalities.

 You have to register your new place of residence within one week after your arrival in Germany.
 Registration is compulsory for all German citizens and for all international guests who stay in Germany for more than 90 days.
 The Welcome Center of the University of Mannheim can provide you with all relevant forms.
 Depending on your respective place of residence, you can visit one of the citizens’ service offices of the city of Mannheim.
 If you do not live in Mannheim, please inquire about the responsible residents’ registration office at your place of residence.